 Would my business be able to apply the new reduction in VAT?

 If you're a VAT registered business, check if you can temporarily reduce the rate of VAT (a temporary 5% reduced rate) on supplies relating to hospitality, accommodation, or admission to certain attractions.
-A new section about Retail Schemes was added to the guide on the 21st July.
+A new section about Retail Schemes was added to the guide on 21 July 2020.